Lawson (store): Presence in Japan

 In 1974, Consolidated signed a formal agreement with The Daiei, Inc., a retail company which also ran a supermarket chain, to open the first Lawson stores in Japan.
 On April 15, 1975, Daiei Lawson Co., Ltd. was established as a wholly owned subsidiary of Daiei.
-The first store opened in Sakurazuka, Toyonaka, Osaka Prefecture in June 1975.
+The first store opened in Sakurazuka, Toyonaka, Osaka Prefecture, in June 1975.
 In September 1979 the official name was changed to Lawson Japan, Inc. The Mitsubishi Corporation became the main shareholder in 2001.

-Lawson is one of the top convenience store chains in Japan, third to convenience franchise giants 7-Eleven and FamilyMart.
+Lawson is one of the biggest convenience store chains in Japan, following 7-Eleven and FamilyMart.
 All of the usual Japanese convenience store goods, such as magazines, video games, manga, soft drinks, onigiri, pastry roulette and bento are available.
 Lawson has occasionally collaborated on tie-ins with various companies, including Koei's PlayStation 3 game Dynasty Warriors 7.
 In celebration of the 25th anniversary of the manga series JoJo's Bizarre Adventure, a Lawson store in author Hirohiko Araki's native Sendai was remodeled to look like the "Owson" store that appears in part 4 of the series.
 In late 2013, a crossover with All Japan Pro Wrestling saw Triple Crown heavyweight wrestling champion Kohei Suwama appear in ads and even work the till for a photo-op in a Tokyo location.
 In early 2016, a Lawson-sponsored Power Cube was introduced into the online game Ingress.
 DDM and Kadokawa's Kantai Collection also tapped Lawson in limited promotional materials, featuring character representations of shipgirls such as Kashima in Lawson crew outfits, whose popularity persisted long after the promo.

 To date, Lawson operates over 11,384 stores.
 They are found in all 47 prefectures of Japan, as well as China, Indonesia, Thailand, the Philippines and United States (see below).
 In 2014, the company announced plans to open stores specifically designed for elderly consumers.

-In September 2014, Lawson announced it would acquire Japanese chain Seijo Ishii Co. for around $503 million from Marunouchi Capital.
+In September 2014, Lawson announced that it would acquire Japanese chain Seijo Ishii Co. for around $503 million from Marunouchi Capital.

 In October 2016, Lawson announced it was partnering with The Bank of Tokyo-Mitsubishi UFJ.
 After receiving the appropriate license from the Japanese Financial Services Agency, the move would allow Lawson stores to offer cash withdrawal, deposit and transfer services, over and above the ATM services that are already provided.

 In February 2017, Lawson became a subsidiary of Mitsubishi Corp.

-Among the more notable fans of Lawson include professional wrestler Chris Jericho, who would frequently shop at Lawson when he wrestled in Japan in the 1990s.
-Jericho still visits Lawson whenever he returns to Japan, whether to wrestle or if he is touring with his rock band Fozzy.